galatolofederico/clip-glass/README.md

 All their work can be shared under the terms of the respective original licenses.

 All my original work (everything except the content of the folders `clip`, `stylegan2` and `gpt2`) is released under the terms of the [GNU/GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.
-Coping, adapting e republishing it is not only consent but also encouraged.
+Copying, adapting e republishing it is not only consent but also encouraged.

 ## Citing